cu-ecen-aeld/ecen5013-yocto/README.md

 This project demonstrates a yocto build starter environment for University of Colorado course [ECEN 5013 Advanced Embedded System Development](https://sites.google.com/colorado.edu/ecen5013/home).

-# First Run
+# Setting Up the First Build

 Follow the instructions below to build the example image for ecen5013.
-See [yocto quick build instructions](https://www.yoctoproject.org/docs/2.6/brief-yoctoprojectqs/brief-yoctoprojectqs.html) for background.
-These instructions were tested on a Ubuntu 18.04 virtual machine
+See [yocto quick build instructions](https://www.yoctoproject.org/docs/2.6/brief-yoctoprojectqs/brief-yoctoprojectqs.html) for background and original detail.
+These instructions were tested on a Ubuntu 18.04 virtual machine.

 Start by cloning this repo, cd into the directory created after cloning, then run the commands below (or copy and paste them into the terminal window)
 ```